ReptarBar/Beginners-Guide-to-CSE/README.md

 # The *very very useful ones*
 ### `man`
 - `man <command name>`
-- The main command returns a helpful help page that gives you a brief description of what exactly a command does and how to use it.
+- The main command returns a useful help page that gives you a brief description of what exactly a command does and how to use it.
 - In case that man doesn't work, make sure that you have `mandocs` or `man` installed.
 - The manual entries can also be accessed via a browser.

 ### `--help` or `-h` flag
  - Sometimes a command is too niche to warrant a page in the manual.
 In such cases you can use the help flags.
-There is no set standard but they're usually one of the two
+There is no set standard but start with one of the following:
  - `<command> --help` or `<command> -h`
  - If one doesn't work, try the other.

 ### `sudo` and `su`
 - `su` opens the current shell as root while `sudo` runs a specified command as root.
-- In Linux root priviliges are very similiar to Adminstrator priviliges in Windows
+- In Linux, root priviliges are very similiar to Adminstrator priviliges in Windows
 - Be very careful when running anything as root.
 It can break your system.--
 - It also requires the current user to know the root password as well be a part of the sudoers list